 Students analyze the characteristics of vast political entities, paying particular attention to their influence on the spread of cultural, intellectual, and technological innovation.
-When exploring important empires, students will engage with primary sources, interpret their significance, and employ them in composing analytical essays and presentations.
-Focusing on the written word, students will also read Animal Farm, Of Mice and Men, A Midsummer Night’s Dream, and To Kill a Mockingbird.
-Students will learn the craft of communication by composing personal essays, expanding their vocabulary and bolstering their skillful use of the mechanics of writing.
+When exploring important empires, students engage with primary sources, interpret their significance, and employ them in composing analytical essays and presentations.
+Focusing on the written word, students also read Animal Farm, Of Mice and Men, A Midsummer Night’s Dream, and To Kill a Mockingbird.
+Students learn the craft of communication by composing personal essays, expanding their vocabulary, and bolstering their skillful use of the mechanics of writing.

 Speyer’s Middle School math program focuses at all times on the particular needs of accelerated learners.
 We are guided by three simple principles:

-- Technical proficiency is indispensable, but active reasoning is supreme.
+Technical proficiency is indispensable, but active reasoning is supreme.

 - A math course must challenge the intellect, inspire imaginative thinking, and nurture self-confidence.

 - Mathematics confers huge pragmatic benefits, but the best reason to do math is for pleasure.

 Middle School Science at Speyer is all about exploring scientific phenomena through a hands-on, project-based lens.
 We do not focus on breaking apart the discipline into rigid archetypal categories such as biology, chemistry, and physics, but rather, we explore the areas where they connect using creative projects, theater, lab based experiments, building explorations, discussions, and debates.
 Past collaborative projects have included joint efforts between Humanities, Physical Education, Music, Art, and Math.
 The goal of Science at Speyer is to nurture inquisitive and critical students who look at all aspects of a scientific problem and to work together as a team to create solutions.